Pil (placename): Proliferation

 Instances of the name are found as far north as Pilling in Lancashire and as far south as South Pill and Pillmere in Saltash, Cornwall.
 However, the name is most associated with the Severn Sea, from Pembrokeshire in the west to Somerset and Gloucestershire in the east.
 Robert Macfarlane interpreted the word as denoting "a tidal creek or stream...capable of holding small barges", while Rick Turner noted the word was part of a common lexicon, shared across the Gwent, Somerset and Gloucestershire Levels.

 History

 The prevalence of this element indicates its significance in the development of medieval communities along the Severn.
 This is perhaps most evident on the River Usk, where Pîls were located both at the old Roman port of Caerleon and at the new Norman castle further south.

-The city of Newport would develop around a number of Pîls, such as those at Pillgwenlly (said to have been the base of piracy by Gwynllyw, the future patron saint of Newport and its Cathedral) and Arthur's Pîl (or Town Pîl), the site of the 2002 archaeological discovery of the Newport ship (now the Riverfront Arts Centre).
+The city of Newport would develop around a number of Pîls, such as Gwynllyw's Pîl (said to have been the base of piracy by Gwynllyw, the future patron saint of Newport and Newport Cathedral), Arthur's Pîl (or Town Pîl), the site of the 2002 archaeological discovery of the Newport ship (now the Riverfront Arts Centre) and Jack's Pîl.

+The word was defined in the Archæologia Britannica, a 1707 work by the Welsh linguist Edward Lhuyd.
+Nineteenth century Welsh writers would often define the term in line with William Owen Pughe's 1803 definition as "a small inlet of the sea filled by the tide".
+Many of these writers would point out its contemporary status as a colloquial or oral term still in use throughout the south of Wales.
+Pughe also noted the rarity of the term in other parts of Wales, stating that Camlas was often used for similar places in north Wales.